 And the same with you.

-And the key is to stick to the facts.
+You have to stick to the facts.

-And I think so much emotion and politics have gotten into the profession that it clouds the judgment of editors and and of course.
+And I think so much emotion and politics have gotten into the profession that it clouds the judgment of editors and of course.

-Um let's go back now because let's get a big picture, the days, the weeks, the months ahead, what's coming.
+Let's go back now because let's get a big picture, the days, the weeks, the months ahead, what's coming.

 Yeah, I think the biggest dynamic to see is watching the investigators now become the investigated.